NomicFoundation/hardhat/.changeset/dull-files-dream.md

 "hardhat": patch
 ---

-Set "resolveJsonModule": true in sample tsconfig
+The `resolveJsonModule` compiler option is now enabled by default in the sample tsconfig (thanks @mlshv!)